aws-samples/serverless-patterns/apigw-http-api-waf-cloudfront-terraform/README.md

 ## Cleanup

-In order to delete the solution, run the below command:
+In order to delete the solution, the follow the steps below.

+1. Destroy the resources via Terraform

 ```bash
 terraform destroy -auto-approve \